isomerpages/csc-corp/index.md

 description: This is the website of the Civil Service College, Singapore.
 image: /images/isomer-logo.svg
 permalink: /
-notification: We've just discovered a FAKE Telegram account (@cscsingapura) that is using the CSC logo and claiming to help with job opportunities with the Singapore Government.
+notification: We discovered a FAKE Telegram account (@cscsingapura) that is using the CSC logo and claiming to help with job opportunities with the Singapore Government.
 Please be aware that the ONLY official Telegram account for the Civil Service College is @CSCSingapore.
 CSC will not ask you for any personal details via Telegram.
 Protect your information and report any